b6d/lima/docs/linked_data.rst

     #  'first_name': 'Virginia'}

-Nested Data Recap
+Linked Data Recap
 =================

-- You now know how to marshal nested objects (via a field of type :class:`lima.fields.Nested`)
+- You now know how to marshal linked objects (via a field of type :class:`lima.fields.Embed`)

-- You know about lazy evaluation of nested schemas and how to specify those via qualified and fully module-qualified names.
+- You know about lazy evaluation of linked schemas and how to specify those via qualified and fully module-qualified names.

-- You know how to implement two-way relationships between objects (pass ``exclude`` or ``only`` to the nested schema through :class:`lima.fields.Nested`)
+- You know how to implement two-way relationships between objects (pass ``exclude`` or ``only`` to the linked schema through :class:`lima.fields.Embed`)

-- You know how to marshal nested collections of objects (pass ``many=True`` to the nested schema through :class:`lima.fields.Nested`)
+- You know how to marshal linked collections of objects (pass ``many=True`` to the linked schema through :class:`lima.fields.Embed`)